ACADEMIC

 Introduction

 The Art Department offers a welcoming atmosphere where pupils can explore their own ideas and personality as well as satisfy the requirements of the course.
 We aim that all students develop creatively, independently and individually through a challenging range of drawing, painting and mixed media projects.
 They are given a balanced programme of art and design activities and are introduced to the work of artists, designers and craftsman, learning to use these influences to develop and inform their own practical work.
-Pupils in Year 7 have two 40 minute periods per week.

 Content